moT01/i18n-curriculum/curriculum/challenges/german/25-front-end-development/quiz-css-accessibility/66ed8fc1f45ce3ece4053ead.md

 # --description--

-To pass the quiz, you must correctly answer at least 17 of the 20 of the questions below.
+To pass the quiz, you must correctly answer at least 9 of the 10 questions below.

 # --quizzes--